Rome: Empire

-In 27 BC, Octavian became princeps civitatis and took the title of Augustus, founding the principate, a diarchy between the princeps and the senate.
+In 27 BC, Octavian was named Augustus and princeps, founding the principate, a diarchy between the princeps and the senate.
+Over time, the new monarch came to be known as the imperator (hence emperor), meaning "commander".
 During the reign of Nero, two thirds of the city was ruined after the Great Fire of Rome, and the persecution of Christians commenced.
-Rome was established as a de facto empire, which reached its greatest expansion in the second century under the Emperor Trajan.
-Rome was confirmed as caput Mundi, i.e. the capital of the known world, an expression which had already been used in the Republican period.
-During its first two centuries, the empire was ruled by emperors of the Julio-Claudian, Flavian (who also built an eponymous amphitheatre, known as the Colosseum), and Antonine dynasties.
+Rome's empire reached its greatest expansion in the second century under the Emperor Trajan.
+Rome was known as the caput Mundi, i.e. the capital of the known world, an expression which had already been used in the Republican period.
+During its first two centuries, the empire was ruled by emperors of the Julio-Claudian, Flavian (who built an eponymous amphitheatre known as the Colosseum), and Antonine dynasties.
 This time was also characterised by the spread of the Christian religion, preached by Jesus Christ in Judea in the first half of the first century (under Tiberius) and popularised by his apostles through the empire and beyond.
 The Antonine age is considered the zenith of the Empire, whose territory ranged from the Atlantic Ocean to the Euphrates and from Britain to Egypt.